-The subject parcel is currently leased to Mark J. Pielock even though the lease in the addenda indicated the lessee as Daniel B Bolton.
+The subject parcel is currently leased to Edward and Mary Kyler who own adjacent lands.
 The lessee contacted the DNRC inquiring about purchasing the subject property.

 The subject does not have legal access.
 As noted in the Scope of Work as provided by the client, the property is to be appraised as though legal access exists.
-Physical access to the property is from the adjacent properties of which the most readily accessible access is from the west across the lessee's property.
+Physical access to the property is from the adjacent properties of which the most readily accessible access is from the west across the lessee's property via Trout Creek Road.